 Even the front-facing camera has got all the goods.
 Lenovo has used an 8-megapixel sensor on the other end with an aperture as wide as f/2.0.
 It promises vibrant and color-rich selfies, but video captured might look as good as you’d have expected.
 Long story short, the camera is good, but definitely not the best in the sub-20k price bracket.

 Software and UI

-Last but not the least, Lenovo has used an immensely powerful 3,500 mAh battery on Zuk Z2.
-The device holds enough juice to handle an entire day of hefty usage with lots of calling, social networking and multitasking.
+Last but not least, Lenovo has used an immensely powerful 3,500 mAh battery on Zuk Z2.
+The device holds enough juice to handle an entire day of hefty usage with lots of calling, social networking, and multitasking.
 It stands out against most phones in the sub-20k price bracket and delivers approximately 12 hours of usage with Wi-Fi and data networks running.
 Zuk’s performance, in terms of battery backup, is not the best but it definitely makes up a decent package when you’re running on a tight budget.

 The Z2 also includes Qualcomm’s Quick Charge 3.0 tech, which recharges the phone from 0 to 100 percent in approximately 1 hour and 45 minutes.
 A single 15-minute charge with this tech could give you around 3 hours of juice on ZUK Z2.